huiyuxie/huiyuxie.github.io/gsoc23.md

 #### *Aug 5, 2024*

 The original repository has been refactored into a dependent package named [TrixiGPU.jl](https://github.com/czha/TrixiGPU.jl), primarily aimed at providing various GPU support for Trixi.jl.
 The package will be transferred to the trixi-framework organization to enable the CI tests on GPU using [JuliaGPU Buildkite](https://github.com/JuliaGPU/buildkite).
-The package is now under active development and loacl testing.
+The package is now under active development and testing.

 We welcome new developers.
 Please contact us!